About me

 Spain

-I am a particle physicist currently working at the Donostia International Physics Center (DIPC) as “La Caixa” Junior Leader.
+I am a particle physicist currently working at the Donostia International Physics Center (DIPC) as Ikerbasque Research Fellow and “La Caixa” Junior Leader.
 My research is focused on the study of neutrinos.
-I am member of the NEXT and DUNE scientific collaborations.
+I am a member of the NEXT collaboration.

 Research experience